Does not apply to sports. Team sports

 1. What problem does physical education solve?

-• a) raising the mood;
+• a) lifting the mood;

 • b) education of physical qualities;